 Florida State Seminoles Land Transfer Portal Receiver Duce Robinson From USC Trojans

+Florida State Lands Elite Transfer Portal Receiver Duce Robinson From USC Trojans

 Former USC Trojans receiver Duce Robinson committed to Florida State after taking an official visit to Tallahassee this weekend.
 He picked the Seminoles over Arizona State and Louisville.
 The former Trojans pass-catcher was ranked as the No. 5 receiver and No. 6 overall prospect in the On3 Transfer Portal Rankings.
 He will have two seasons of eligibility remaining.